-The Safe Place resource could be a favorite place in nature (hiking path, beach, mountain, etc.), a place with positive memories, a place from a movie, story, or even a completely imagined place.
-All that matters is that this is a place where you can feel safe, at ease, relaxed, and at peace.
-Because relationships often have mixed feelings, it is generally best if this safe place resource is a place of solitude, imagined without others present - a personal sanctuary of safety.
+The Safe Place or Calm State resource could be a memory of a favorite place in nature (hiking path, beach, mountain, etc.), a place with positive memories, a place from a movie, story, or even a completely imagined place.
+All that matters is that this is a place where you can feel safe, calm, at ease, relaxed, and at peace.
+Because relationships often have mixed feelings, it is generally best if this resource is a place of solitude without others present - a personal sanctuary of safety and calmness.